mongodb/docs/source/includes/changelog/atlas-2019.rst

 - Supports :doc:`Private Endpoints with AWS PrivateLink
   </security-private-endpoint>`.

 - Supports "Passwordless" X.509 authentication for database users.
+You can :doc:`Configure MongoDB Users </security-add-mongodb-users>` to use Atlas-managed X.509 authentication, or you can :doc:`Set up Self-Managed X.509 </security-self-managed-x509>`.

 - Enhancements to index recommendations in :doc:`Performance Advisor </performance-advisor/index-ranking>`.